cryostatio/cryostat-operator/README.md

 - (optional) [crc](https://github.com/code-ready/crc)

 ## Instructions
-`make test` will run the automated tests.
+`make test` will run all automated tests listed below. `make test-unit` will run only the operator's unit tests using `ginkgo` if installed, or `go test` if not. `make test-integration` and `make scorecard` are currently synonyms and will run only the Operator SDK's scorecard test suite.
 This requires an OpenShift 4 cluster to be available and logged in with your `oc` OpenShift Client.
 The recommended setup for development testing is CodeReady Containers (`crc`).

-Before the tests are run, all container-jfr and container-jfr-operator resources will be deleted to ensure a clean slate.
+Before the scorecard tests are run, all container-jfr and container-jfr-operator resources will be deleted to ensure a clean slate.